MarkusMusch/backtest/README.md

 # Backtest

-This is a spin-off of the [bot](https://github.com/MarkusMusch/bot) repository focusing solely on the backtesting engine.
+The *backtest* repository is a spin-off of the [bot](https://github.com/MarkusMusch/bot) repository.
+The [bot](https://github.com/MarkusMusch/bot) is a one-stop toolkit for fully automated algorithmic trading.
+The *backtest* project is focusing solely on the backtesting engine.

 ## Includes: